-Many Windows users experience a bizarre and highly menacing problem where a specific process named svchost.exe (netsvcs) starts requisitioning and using more and more RAM after an affected computer boots up and fails to let go of the RAM regardless of how much it accumulates.
+Many Windows users experience a bizarre and highly menacing problem where a specific process named svchost.exe (netsvcs) starts requisitioning and using more and more RAM after the affected computer boots and fails to let go of the RAM regardless of how much it accumulates.

-svchost.exe (netsvcs) is a important Windows Host Process located in C:\Windows\System32 which is a dependency of several Windows related services without which windows will not work.
-Since this is a required system process, it can sometimes spike CPU Usage due to external processes that are depend on it.
+Service Host or svchost.exe is an important Windows Host Process located in C:\Windows\System32 running as an executable file is a dependency of several Windows DLL files and related services without which windows will not work.
+Since this is a required system process, it can sometimes spike CPU Usage due to external processes that depend on it.

-Why does svchost.exe (netsvcs) spikes RAM and CPU Usage?
+Why Does Svchost.exe (netsvcs) Spike RAM and CPU Usage?

 The Major Culprit Behind: svchost.exe (netsvcs)